 The term “near miss” or “good catch” is used to describe an event that did not result in patient harm, but could have.
-Often, near misses happen multiple times before a harmful incident occurs; in fact, many avoidable deaths have a history of related near misses preceding them.
+Often, near miss events happen multiple times before a harmful incident occurs; in fact, many avoidable deaths have a history of related near misses preceding them.
 Reporting near misses in healthcare, therefore, provides valuable opportunities for proactive learning and improvement.

 The Journal of General Internal Medicine estimates that 22,000 preventable deaths occur in U.S. hospitals each year.

 1. Increase Patient Safety

 A “good catch” reporting program, where employees are recognized for noticing and reporting patient safety risks, can be an effective means to improve patient safety.

 Good catches occur up to 100 times more frequently than Serious Events, but often go underreported.

-Studies suggest that good catches occur as much as 7 to 100 times more frequently than serious events and can reveal gaps in an organization’s patient safety program.
-When healthcare employees report near misses through a good catch reporting system, organizations can analyze these events to proactively implement risk reduction strategies to improve patient safety.
+Studies suggest that can reveal gaps in an organization’s patient safety program.
+When healthcare employees report near miss events through a good catch reporting system, organizations can analyze these events to proactively implement risk reduction strategies to improve patient safety.

 Medication Safety Coordinator Jeffrey Schnoor said the program began several years ago and each month awards one employee a $100 gift card, a “good catch” pin, and a write-up in the hospital’s newsletter.
 Monthly winners are eligible for an annual prize of $500 and additional recognition in the newsletter.